7804 Words | Reading Time: 20 Minutes

 Similar to a how a doctor writes a prescription only if the patient needs it, a closer won’t sell a prospect an offer if they aren’t the right fit.

-What High Ticket Closers do
+What does a High Ticket Closer do?

-Closers have a lot of autonomy over their work situation.
+A high ticket closer has a lot of autonomy over their work situation.
 As a closer, you can choose who you close deals for and what hours you wish to work.
 You can choose to close full time or just for a few hours a week while you continue to work a full time job that may or may not be related to sales.

 This profession has attracted people who want more flexibility in their careers for where they work, how often, and who they work for.
 As the trend continues to swing away from working for a boss and toward a gig economy, professions like closing are gaining in popularity.